 PepsiCo monitors and reports compliance with our global policy through many of our pledge programs around the globe.
 For example, consistently throughout the years, and including the most recent reporting period of 2019, we were compliant with our United States and Canada Advertising to Children Pledges, as verified by the Children’s Food & Beverage Advertising Initiative in the U.S. and by Advertising Standards in Canada.

-In 2020, as part of the EU Pledge monitoring program, the European Advertising Standards Alliance evaluated companies' compliance with the EU Pledge commitments across digital media in Belgium, France, Germany, Greece, Italy, Romania, Spain, and Sweden.
-This evaluation found that 80% of company-owned websites were compliant, in addition to 100% of social media pages and brand-affiliated influencer profiles.
+In 2022, as part of the EU Pledge monitoring program, the European Advertising Standards Alliance evaluated companies' compliance with the EU Pledge commitments across digital media in Austria, Belgium, France, Germany, Italy, Romania, Spain and Sweden.
+This evaluation found that 100% of websites and social media pages were compliant, in addition to nearly 90% of brand-affiliated influencer profiles.
+Instances of non-compliance within influencer profiles were not the result of influencers inappropriately appealing to children <13, but rather from a failure by the influencers to clearly identify the content as advertising.
+A similar assessment by Ebiquity of TV advertising in Croatia, France, Germany, Italy, Poland and Spain found that PepsiCo was 99% compliant with our pledge commitments, over all dayparts, and 100% compliant for daytime spots with at least 1 gross rating point.

-We remain committed to ensuring more nutritious options are provided in schools, and will continue to work with our third party operators and peer companies to advocate toward this goal.
+We remain committed to ensuring more nutritious options are provided in schools and will continue to work with our third party distributors and peer companies to advocate toward this goal.